langsci/latex-skeletons/README.md

 # latex-skeletons
-These templates are the ready-to-use LaTeX sources to compile publications with Language Science Press.
+These templates are the ready-to-use LaTeX sources to compile Language Science Press publications.
 They can be obtained as packed `.zip` files from [our website](https://langsci-press.org/templatesAndTools).

 ## Which files should I use?